ethereum/homestead-guide/source/developing-on-ethereum/custom-networks.rst

 	- sealEngine (engine use to mine block)

+		"Ethash" is the Ethereum proof of work engine (used by the live network).

+		"NoProof" no proof of work is needed to mine a block.

 	- params (general network information like minGasLimit, minimumDifficulty, blockReward, networkID)

 	- genesis (genesis block description)